Cohort Objective

-A DMin cohort for executive ministry leaders with relevant content, memorable learning experiences on location, tight relational bonds, manageable workloads for executives, and a balanced budget.
+A DMin. cohort for executive ministry leaders with relevant content, memorable learning experiences on location, tight relational bonds, manageable workloads for executives, and a reasonable price.

 Features

-- Membership in the inaugural AGTS Fellowship of Pentecostal Leaders
+- Inducted into membership in the inaugural AGTS Fellowship of Pentecostal Leaders

 Schedule

-- This innovative program is designed as a two-year Doctor of Ministry (DMin) degree, plus one-year for writing a dissertation totaling 30-credit hours
+- This innovative cohort is designed as a two-year Doctor of Ministry (DMin.) degree, plus one-year for writing a dissertation totaling 30-credit hours

 FALL 2025